Scalarization-based methods¶

 Now, to "implement" the ASF method, we first need preference information

-for the decision maker.
-Suppose z_pref is a list of aspiration levels.
+from the decision maker.
+Here, reference_point is a dictionary of aspiration

 The ASF is defined as follows: